jina-ai/examples/multimodal-search-pdf/README.md

 </p>

-This is an example of using [Jina](http://www.jina.ai)'s neural search framework to search text, image and PDF files in indexed PDF data.

-In this example, we will index the PDF files in a multimodal way.
-That is, we extract and index both text and images from PDF files.
+This example demonstrates how [Jina](http://www.jina.ai) can be used to search a repository of PDF files.
+The example employs a multimodal search architecture, allowing a user to query the data by providing text, or an image, or both simultaneously.

 What's included in this example:

-- Search text, image, pdf (better partial pdf) all in one flow or in separate flows
+- Search text, image, PDF all in one flow or in separate flows
 - Leverage Jina Recursive Document Representation for to segment and encode text
 - Parallel peas to reduce indexing time
 - Customized executors to better fit the needs